conradorg/biological-age-regression/README.md

 ## Hint
 At the moment the project implements
 - ML training with a Support Vector Regression model using sklearn
-- Experiment tracking: MLFlow (no model registry at the moment)
+- Experiment tracking: MLFlow
 - Workflow orchestration: using Apache Airflow
-- Model deployment: basic webservice deployment
+- Model deployment: basic local webservice deployment
 - model monitoring: basic validation at the moment after training
 - black: code formatter is used
 - pre-commit hooks are used